-To view the information held within your Statutory Credit Report, you can use CheckMyFile, which includes Crediva financial information alongside information provided from other credit reference agencies (CRAs).
+To view the information held within your Statutory Credit Report online, you can use our partner, CheckMyFile, which includes Crediva financial information alongside information provided from other credit reference agencies (CRAs).
 Fees may apply.

 A Statutory Credit Report and a credit report contain the same underlying data, the difference is how the data is presented to you.
 On a Statutory Credit Report you can view the credit report data you are legally entitled to.

 For an additional fee, some credit reference agencies (CRAs) will offer you other services, for example, analysis of your credit data to derive a “credit score” to evaluate your credit worthiness.
 These types of additional services are shown on a credit report.

 Crediva generates your credit report from data provided to us from councils (the Electoral Roll, for example), government agencies (court records or mortality information) and other data providers.
 If there is an error or inaccuracy on your report, you will need to contact the relevant data holder for them to make the change or deletion.
 It typically takes a council or government agency up to 6 weeks to update your changes and provide the information to us.